VNMod/Data-Structures-and-Algorithms/Data Structures/Double Linked List ADT/README.md

 This repository contains:

-- a dNode class for each of a double linked list, i.e. it contains a pointer to the next and previous node.
+- a dNode class for each node of a double linked list, i.e. it contains a pointer to the next and previous node.
 - a dLinkedList class that implements the double (doubly) linked list that derives from a virtual class called ListInterface.

 ## OVERVIEW: